Find out more about specific considerations you need to make when working with more vulnerable patients.

 - If a person with dementia and COVID-19 is imminently close to dying and has symptoms such as breathlessness or severe delirium that are difficult to manage, specialist palliative care support and advice should be sought.

 - In some cases, people with dementia may have impaired mental capacity.
-The Mental Capacity Act (2005) provides guidance on assessment of capacity and compliance with legal guidance to act in the individual’s best interests.
+The Mental Capacity Act (2005) provides guidance on the assessment of capacity and compliance with legal guidance to act in the individual’s best interests.

 Further resources and advice are available via the Old Age Psychiatry Faculty.